Willis Independent School District: Bond 2024

 In 2024, the Willis ISD board of trustees approved a bond consisting of four propositions that each addressed concerns about the district's future growth.
-Willis ISD community members voted in May to approve Proposition A to build a 9th-grade expansion to the high school, parking lot upgrades to the high school, and a new district transportation center.
+Willis ISD community members voted in May of that year to approve Proposition A to build a 9th-grade expansion to the high school, high school parking lot upgrades, and a new district transportation center.
 The rest of the propositions were denied.
-In the 2024 general election, the failed propositions were reconsidered but were rejected.
+In the 2024 general election, the failed propositions were reconsidered but were once again rejected.